okorach/sonar-tools/README.md

 sonar-measures-export -m ncloc,bugs,vulnerabilities >measures.csv

 # Exports main metrics of all projects and all their branches
-sonar-measures-export -m _main -b >main_measures.csv
+sonar-measures-export -m _main -b -o measures.json

 # Exports all metrics of projects myProjectKey1 and myOtherProjectKey main branch.
 Convert ratings to letters
-sonar-measures-export -k myProjectKey1,myOtherProjectKey -m _all -r >all_measures.csv
+sonar-measures-export -k myProjectKey1,myOtherProjectKey -m _all -r -o all_measures.csv
 ```

 # sonar-issues-export

-Exports a list of issues as CSV (sent to standard output)
+Exports a list of issues as CSV  or JSON.
+The export is sent to standard output or into a file
 Plenty of issue filters can be specified from the command line, type `sonar-issues-export -h` for details.
 :warning: On large SonarQube instances with a lot of issues, it can be stressful for the instance (many API calls) and very long to export all issues.
 It's recommended to define filters that will only export a subset of all issues (see examples below).